nummacway/gb300/README.md

 ### Game Boy

-On the SF2000, there were more files than were accessible by the default menu.
-These normally inaccessible files were removed from the GB300 completely:
+On the SF2000 and GB300 v1, there are more files than were accessible by the default menu.
+These normally inaccessible files were removed from the GB300 v1 completely:
 * `Aladdin [a].zgb`
 * `Dokuhon Yume Goyoshin - Tenjin Kaisen 2.zgb`
 * `Gakken Kanyouku Kotowaza 210.zgb`